HackerTheFox/SDEV265-ChatBot/README.md

 ### 2. Add PDF's and Generate Vector Files from .pdf's

-1. Go to the course_pdf
+1. Go to the course_pdfs directory and all necessary pdfs for data.
+The directory comes with some course pdfs already more can be added and removed as per the user.

+Run The Following command

 ```bash
 python pdf_vectorizer.py